 To start kindergarten a child must turn five on or before September 2nd.

-Yes, we offer a TK program based on the following policies
+Yes, we offer a UPK program based on the following policies

 5. What is your immunization policy?